 Although new to "non-profit", Ev is excited and inspired in her new role of fundraising.
 She will be doing what she does best ... building relationships.
 She enjoys engaging with people.
 She is unafraid to look a potential donor in their eyes and discuss why she's asking for financial support and in-kind donations ... to make a difference in the lives of breast cancer survivors, their families, and caretakers.

 Ev remembers the advocacy role Changing Lanes played in her life when she was diagnosed with cancer, and all the uncertainties that accompanied the diagnosis.

-Ev is a wife, mother of 4 adults, grandmother of 15, and one great-grandson.
+Ev is a wife, mother of 4 adults, grandmother of 15, and great-grandmother to 2 great-grands.
 She was caretaker to her Parents and younger sister for six-years, as well as two brothers both whom succumbed to cancer in 2018.
 She is known for her perseverance and presence.
 She shows up for people.

 Austin K. Jenkins

 Austin is not a stranger to the devastation of cancer.
 He quietly walked alongside his mother, the Founder of Changing Lanes Foundation (CLF), for every treatment she endured when she was diagnosed with breast cancer.
-He proudly serves as CLF’s Transportation Coordinator.
+He proudly now serves as CLF’s Photographer.

 When not online working on his Associates degree in criminal justice, or playing with Aiden, his two-year old son, Austin is responsible for capturing lasting moments of CLF's events and the world through the lens of a child of a survivor.
 He is young, but such an asset to CLF.